 Seller's Description:

-Add this copy of The Bluest Eye (Vintage International) to cart. $1.72, good condition, Sold by Zoom Books Company, ships from Lynden, WA, UNITED STATES, published 2007 by Vintage.
+Add this copy of The Bluest Eye (Vintage International) to cart. $1.38, good condition, Sold by Goodwill of Greater Milwaukee rated 5.0 out of 5 stars, ships from Milwaukee, WI, UNITED STATES, published 2007 by Vintage.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.